-3. Appointment/Promotion to Associate Professor on the Tenure Track an Assistant Professor.
+Appointment at, or promotion to, the rank of Associate Professor on the Tenure Track is based primarily on accomplishment significantly beyond that required of an Assistant Professor.
 In addition to meeting the qualifications for Assistant Professor, a record of sustained scholarly activities since appointment or promotion to the previous rank must be documented.
 Candidates must be accomplished academicians with a mastery of the fundamentals of their own field and must also have the ability to relate that knowledge to others.
-Teaching and mentoring should be of the highest quality and clearly documented.
-For clinical faculty, board certification is required.
+Teaching and mentoring should be of the highest guality and clearly documented.
+For clinical faculty, board certification and a local reputation of clinical excellence as demonstrated by letters of reference is required.
+Clinical faculty are expected to demonstrate excellence with relevant patient-valued quality outcomes such as medical record documentation, peer to peer communication and other quality measures chosen by the clinic, institute, hospital or healthcare system and as vetted by the division/department.
 For faculty whose primary role is research, whether basic or clinical, a reputation for excellence in research among peers at this and other institutions is required.
 Faculty whose main function has been education, including clinical instruction, must also demonstrate excellence in scholarship.
 For all faculty, significant service to the Department, the College, the University, the community or one's profession should be clearly documented.
 Excellent performance in scholarship, teaching, and service activities (see Appendices for examples) is expected for appointment or promotion to this rank.